 We tested how well each product did at defrosting a 1 lb roll of ground turkey and a frozen muffin.
 We placed the roll of ground turkey in the microwave, and entered the weight for the defrost setting.
 The Kenmore estimated 11:28 to defrost and stopped in the middle, beeping to notify you to flip the turkey.
 It didn't do an amazing job, only sufficiently defrosting about 7 ounces of turkey.
 However, you could break apart the remaining semi-frozen section without too much effort and it didn't inadvertently cook any of the turkey.

 The Kenmore performed slightly below average at defrosting the muffin, heating up the bottom much more than the top,, worse than the evenly heated muffins produced by the Panasonic NN-SD745S, Panasonic NN-SU696S, and the LG.

 The final metric of our test, speed, made up 10% of the total score.
 To test this, we heated a known quantity of water for 30 seconds, and recorded the temperature rise.
 The Kenmore did alright, earning a 6 out of 10.
-You can see how the other models compared to this in the chart below.

 The Kenmore boosted the temperature by 35°F, just slightly less than the 37°F of the top model.

 This model is a fantastic value, earning the second-highest overall score of the group and having a list price that is under a hundred bucks.